-Treatment options have both expanded and become more effective with less side effect risks in the last 10 years.
+Treatment options have both expanded greatly and become much more effective with much lower side effect risks in the last 10 years.
 This improvement in the number, quality, and convenience of treatment options gives hope.
 It is a rewarding time to be doing this work.